marmelab/atomic-crm/README.md

 ## Supabase

 ### Password Reset When Forgotten
 If users forgot their password, they can request for a reset.
 Atomic CRM handle it for you.
-All the magic is done by the custom route `/forgot-password` and `/reset-password` that you can find in the `CRM` component.
+All the magic is done by the custom route `/forgot-password` and `/set-password` that you can find in the `CRM` component.

 If you want to update default configuration:

+### Local development

 1. Go to your `config.toml` file
 2. In `[auth]` section set `site_url` to  your application URL
 3. In `[auth]`, add the following URL in the `additional_redirect_urls = [{APPLICATION_URL}}/auth-callback"]`
-4. Add an `[auth.email.templace.recovery]` section with the following option
+4. Add an `[auth.email.template.recovery]` section with the following option
 ```
 [auth.email.template.recovery]
 subject = "Reset Password"